citusdata/citus_docs/develop/api_metadata.rst

     minimum_threshold              | 0.01
     improvement_threshold          | 0.5

-The default strategy, ``by_shard_count``, assigns every shard the same cost.
+The strategy ``by_disk_size``, assigns every shard the same cost.
 Its effect is to equalize the shard count across nodes.
-The other predefined strategy, ``by_disk_size``, assigns a cost to each shard matching its disk size in bytes plus that of the shards that are colocated with it.
+The default strategy, ``by_disk_size``, assigns a cost to each shard matching its disk size in bytes plus that of the shards that are colocated with it.
 The disk size is calculated using ``pg_total_relation_size``, so it includes indices.
 This strategy attempts to achieve the same disk space on every node.
 Note the threshold of 0.1 -- it prevents unnecessary shard movement caused by insigificant differences in disk space.

 .. _custom_rebalancer_strategies: